-The Company adopted the narrow scope amendments to IFRS for IAS 28, Investments in Associates and Joint Ventures, IAS 19, Employee Benefits, and Annual Improvements 2015 - 2017 Cycle for the amendments to IFRS 3, Business Combinations, IFRS 11, Joint Arrangements, IAS 12, Income Taxes and IAS 23, Borrowing Costs, effective January 1, 2019.
+The Company adopted the narrow scope amendments to International Financial Reporting Standards (IFRS) for IFRS 3, Business Combinations; IAS 1, Presentation of Financial Statements and IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors; and IAS 39, Financial Instruments: Recognition and Measurement and IFRS 7, Financial Instruments: Disclosures, effective January 1, 2020.
 The adoption of these narrow scope amendments did not have a significant impact on the Company's financial statements.